oleksandr-shvets/cascading-component-layers-react/readme.md

 }
 ```

-To refactor it, we can extract sub-nodes into separate component(s).
+To refactor it, we can extract sub-nodes into separate component(s):

 ```jsx
 function render(){